 How does it feel?

 It feels good.
 Age is nothin’ but a number.
 Time just flew by.
 Some homies I grew up with look like they’re 26.
 Maybe they got caught up.
 I’m feelin’ pretty good.
 Definitely crust, but I’m surviving.
 Some heads I see at the supermarket that I grew up with, it’s like, “Oh my god, I went to high school with that fool.”
 They look older than 26, I don’t even recognize them.
-When you’re a kid, 26 seems so old, next thing you know, you’re there.
+When you’re a kid, 26 seems so old, next thing you know, you’re there, and you need to train harder for this, while also the use of supplements like ostarine really help in this case.
 I still feel the same, I’m not that old.
 Skateboarding is the fountain of youth.

 Still living at your parents?